jerome3o/jerome3o.github.io/projects/_drafts/clay_printer.md

 All of the technical work with the 3D printer was done in collaboration with [Kieran](https://www.linkedin.com/in/kieran-hitchcock/), and all the glazing and firing was done in collaboration with my mother, in her pottery studio.

-## Overview
+# Overview

-I'll give an overview of the making process from design in blender to firing the finished product in a kiln, and then I'll give a summary of all the interesting hiccups and learnings we had along the way.
+I'll give an overview of the making process from design in blender to firing the finished product in a kiln, and then I'll give a summary of all the interesting hiccups, happy accidents, and learnings we had along the way.

-## Process
+# Process

-### Design and rendering
+## Design and rendering

 * Design in Blender
 * Render in Cura
 * MicroSD to printer

-#### A note on design limitations
+### A note on design limitations

 * Can't have any over-hanging parts or the clay will slump
 * The larger can get quite unstable as the clay is very soft, so making sure the design is well stacked vertically is a must

-### Printer setup
+## Printer setup

 * Clay prep
   * Adding water